Medicare Advantage is a private insurance product that offers at least the same amount of coverage as Original Medicare (Parts A and B).

 The price of Medicare Advantage plans varies depending on the plans offered in your area and the benefits you need.

-Anyone who qualifies for Original Medicare is eligible to switch to a Medicare Advantage plan, although a handful of Colorado residents don’t have access to Medicare Advantage in 2023 based on their location.
+Anyone who qualifies for Original Medicare is eligible to switch to a Medicare Advantage plan.
+All Colorado residents have access to a Medicare Advantage plan in 2024, though the availability of specific plans differs based on ZIP code.

 Medicare Advantage plans must cover at least what Parts A and B of Original Medicare cover.
 Medicare Part A covers services you receive in the hospital or nursing home, also known as inpatient care.
 Medicare Part B covers outpatient care, including wellness visits, examinations in your doctor’s office and therapy sessions.